 - Work slowly, keeping both hands firmly gripped on the saw.
 Maintain secure footing and balance. - Watch out for springpoles.
 Springpoles are small size limbs which can catch the saw chain and whip toward you or pull you off balance.
-Use extreme caution when cutting small size limbs or slender material.
+Use extreme caution when cutting small size limbs or slender material. - small size limbs or slender material.
 Be alert for springback.
-Watch out for - Be alert for springback.
 Watch out for branches that are bent or under pressure.
 Avoid being struck by the branch or the saw when the tension in the wood fibers is released. - Keep a clear work area.
 Frequently clear branches out of the way to avoid tripping over them.